Free 30-min Technical Strategy Session

 Full Node Client

-Tessera is a Full Node Client implementation for Polkadot 3.0, developed in collaboration with the Web3 Foundation.
+Tessera is a production-grade Full Node Client for Polkadot 3.0, engineered in collaboration with the Web3 Foundation.

-Engineered using Rust and Python, delivering 1.4M+ TPS with over 1000+ validator nodes globally.
+Built with Rust and Python, delivering 1.4M+ TPS and supporting over 1000+ validator nodes globally.

 Custom RISC-V VM